arkency/posts/posts/2018-05-14-rewriting-deprecated-apis-with-parser-gem.md

 ```

 It is however more burdensome for the end-user than it looks on first sight:
-- more often it several usages over codebase
+* more often it several usages over codebase
-- you'd have to exercise all involved code paths to get that deprecation warnings
+* you'd have to exercise all involved code paths to get that deprecation warnings
-- not all usages are equal (different keyword arguments to reader methods) and you'd have to account for default values (like limit being 100 implicitly)
+* not all usages are equal (different keyword arguments to reader methods) and you'd have to account for default values (like limit being 100 implicitly)

-Grepping codebase for usage and manual replace or maybe some `sed` trickery would help, sure.
+Digging though codebase for usage and manual replace or maybe some `sed` trickery would help, sure.
 The thing is we can do better.
 We can rewrite Ruby, using Ruby.
 Enter excellent `parser` gem:

 ```
 gem ins parser